 , and you’re good to go.
 But

-sometimes things aren’t nearly so simple.
+sometimes things aren’t nearly so pleasant.
 Nix, as powerful

-and transformative as it is, falls firmly in the “not nearly so simple” camp.
+and transformative as it is, falls firmly in the “not nearly so pleasant” camp.

 Far from just a static binary that you can fetch, copy, and call it a day, Nix